Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: The Proposed Self-Adaptive Probabilistic Skyline Analytics Framework

-The procedure commences by initializing the primary Actor network $\mu(s|\theta^{\mu})$ and Critic network $Q(s, a|\theta^{Q})$ with random weights.
-To stabilize the learning process and preventing the divergence of value estimation, we create copies of these networks, denoted as target networks $\theta^{\mu'}$ and $\theta^{Q'}$.
-Additionally, a prioritized replay buffer $\mathcal{B}$ is instantiated to store transition tuples, allowing the agent to learn from historical experiences rather than solely consecutive samples.
+The process commences by initializing the primary Actor network $\mu(s|\theta^{\mu})$ and Critic network $Q(s, a|\theta^{Q})$ with random weights.
+To ensure stable convergence, we instantiate target networks, denoted as $\theta^{\mu'}$ and $\theta^{Q'}$, which serve as delayed references for value estimation.
+Concurrently, a PER buffer $\mathcal{B}$ is initialized to store transition tuples, facilitating non-uniform sampling of high-impact historical experiences.